OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ## Function unmount(mountingPoint, callback)

 **Description**: Removes the external DSU container mounted at mountingPoint.
-If the external DSU at mountingPoint has been mounted persistently, a new manifest file after removal of the externally mounted DSU container is saved to this DSU instance accordingly.</p>
+If the external DSU at mountingPoint has been mounted persistently, a new manifest file after removal of the externally mounted DSU container is saved to this DSU instance accordingly.
 Returns an Error err if no mounted DSU is found at dsuPath.

 | **Name**      | **Type** | **Value** | **Description**                                                  |